St. Louis Cardinals: Interview With Pitching Prospect Connor Jones [Exclusive]

 If you’re a young pitcher with goals of playing professionally, Jones has some advice for you.

 “I would say seek the best coaching you can find, always do your research, and do your homework.
 But if you find the right coach it can be a great great thing for you.
-And also to always remember that typically you are your best coach, listen to yourself, if you motions feel a little out of sync, they probably are.
+And also to always remember that typically you are your best coach, listen to yourself, if your motions feel a little out of sync, they probably are.
 You have to be a good self-evaluator and problem solver.”

 Finally, Jones left a message for the fans.